-The nontrivial topology of the Brillouin zone, stemming from the periodicity of crystalline lattices, is ultimately responsible for the topological revolution in condensed matter physics, initiated by Haldane's discovery of the Chern insulator~\cite{haldane1988} and firmly established through the development of a comprehensive topological band theory~\cite{TBTreview}.
+The nontrivial topology of the Brillouin zone, stemming from the periodicity of crystalline lattices, is ultimately responsible for the topological revolution in condensed matter physics, initiated by Haldane's discovery of the Chern insulator~\cite{haldane1988} and firmly established through the development of a comprehensive topological band theory~\cite{chiu2016}.

 The absence of periodicity, that is, of a discrete translation symmetry in the system's underlying Hamiltonian, significantly complicates the theoretical study of wave propagation.
 In a limited number of cases, band theory may still serve as a starting point.
 Localized or weak deviations from strict periodicity can often be successfully modeled as perturbations of a periodic Hamiltonian, as in standard theories of impurity states or randomized impurity scattering in crystals~\cite{SSP}.
 Incommensurate modulated phases and quasicrystals, while strongly aperiodic, can be described as projections of ordinary periodic lattices in higher dimensions~\cite{QCbook}.
 Key aspects of wave propagation in such media, such as the existence of sharp Bragg peaks in x-ray diffraction, can thus be understood via analogous projections of a correspondingly higher-dimensional reciprocal space~\cite{janssen2014}.
 In spite of these cases, the central tenets of band theory --- crystal momentum, the toroidal Brillouin zone, and sharply-defined energy bands --- are expected to fundamentally break down in generic aperiodic media.